regymm/ymmcu-ft2232/README.md

 #### Function

-Can be used as Xilinx JTAG download & USB-to-UART bridge simultaneously.
+Can be used as Xilinx JTAG downloader & USB-to-UART bridge simultaneously following [this](https://gist.github.com/rikka0w0/24b58b54473227502fa0334bbe75c3c1).

 Partly pin-to-pin compatible with the CJMCU FT232HL(the purple PCB one).

 Main chips: FT2232HL(QFP64), ASM1117(3.3V, SOT89), 93LC56(SOP8).

-Micro-USB + Type-C(untested) connection.
+Micro-USB + Type-C(tested later so not shown on pic) connection.

 Made with Kicad.